This post may contain affiliate links. Please read my disclosure policy.

 • Gradually add the flour and baking soda until well combined.

-• Divide the dough in half, wrap each half well in plastic wrap, and refrigerate at least 1 hour to overnight.
+• Divide the dough in half, wrap each half well in plastic wrap, and refrigerate it for at least 1 hour to overnight.

 • Bake in 350º F oven until lightly golden brown, about 10 to 12 minutes.
 Remove from the oven and allow to cool slightly before transferring from the baking sheet.